pingcap/docs-cn/tiflash/tiflash-configuration.md

 [flash.proxy]
-    addr = The listening address of proxy. advertise-addr = The external access address of proxy. data-dir = The data storage path of proxy. config = The proxy configuration file path. log-file = The proxy log path.
+    addr = The listening address of proxy. advertise-addr = The external access address of addr.
+If it is left empty, addr is used by default. data-dir = The data storage path of proxy. config = The proxy configuration file path. log-file = The proxy log path.
+    status-addr = The listening address from which the proxy metrics | status information is pulled. advertise-status-addr = The external access address of status-addr.
+If it is left empty, status-addr is used by default.

 [logger]
     level = log level (available options: trace, debug, information, warning, error).